Zalefar/Udacity_Hadoop/README.md

 ****
 This repository contains code used in the pursuit of Udacity's Intro to Hadoop and MapReduce course.
 The repository houses my implementation of the class final project.

-The purpose of this project was to analyze Udacity Forum data in order to explore MapReduce design patterns and structures.
-Filter, Summarization and Structural patterns were explored and implemented in order to answer a series of questions about the dataset.
+*Analyzed Udacity forum data in order to explore MapReduce design patterns and structures.
+Filter, Summarization and Structural patterns were explored and implemented in order to answer a series of questions related to the forum dataset.*

 `Hadoop_Final_Project.ipynb` :